jonathansillito/open-source-project-course/modules/creative/cps.md

 Submit a one page reflection on the following questions.
 There is no "right answer" here, but you will be graded on how insightful your answers are and the depth of understanding displayed.

 * What tools did you use when applying CPS to an open source project?
 What effect did that have on the outcomes?
-* What did you lear from communicating with project members during the process?
+* What did you learn from communicating with project members during the process?
-* What role do you see divergent and convergent thinking playing in software engineering work.
+* What role do you see divergent and convergent thinking playing in software engineering work?
-* What areas of your person, church or professional life could benefit from creative problem solving?
+* What areas of your personal, church or professional life could benefit from creative problem solving?